 Do you have an interest in how the theory of mechanics can be used to increase sports performance?
-Then come and join the new course in Mechanics in Sports offered at Chalmers during autumn 2020.
+Then come and join the course in Mechanics in Sports offered at Chalmers.
 The aim of the course is to exemplify how mechanical aspects are important in sports.
 Having a wide perspective, ‘sports’ in this context involves elite sports, recreational sports, parasport and movement-enabling technologies such as orthotics and prosthetics.
 The material covered falls within three themes: Basic concepts in mechanics & physics; solid mechanics & structural dynamics; and biomechanics.

-The course is scheduled during the whole autumn semester 2020.
+The course is scheduled during the whole autumn semester.
 As a start, the participants will be given introductory lectures to get oriented within each of the three main themes.
 Then the course participants selects a project which covers at least one (but preferably more) of these fields (projects to be defined by the teachers in discussion with the course participants).
 Examples of a few projects ideas are: Designing the next generation tennis racquet with HEAD; Mechanical analysis of long jump for increased performance (together with professional trainers); and Head injuries in football, but we are also open to suggestions form the course participants.
 Does this sound interesting?
-Then download the course info pdf file for more information about the course and see below for information about how to apply.
-Please note that the deadline for application is 15 May.
+On the Student portal you can find more information about the course and information on how to apply.

 Who can take the course?